YBronst/CloverBuildScripts/README.md

 # Clover bootloader build instructions

 # To build the Clover bootloader from source, you can use either any any of my **updated `buildme` scripts**
-- slice-buildme - original
+- slice-buildme - #original
-- cduldme - clean version
+- cduldme - #clean version #built-in update - works, but nothing compiles after it.
+Solved by running pbuildme once
-- pbuildme - version with built-in patches - raw
+- pbuildme - #version with built-in patches - raw
-- xbuildme - vintage
+- xbuildme - #vintage
 - Clover Builder Clean - Download Clover source code and patch them and download release version buildme

 ### Updates in this `buildme`: